oneplaneteducation/open-iot-stem/README.md

     *Arduino has built in board support for many boards but if you use other third-party boards in the future they will need to be appended in this location*

     - Verify Arduino is open and use title menu to navigate to: **File>Prefernces>Additional Board Support**

     - Paste the following into the location and click OK to accept

    		```https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSPIndex/main/package_rakwireless.com_rui_index.json```

     - Save a working copy of the project file to your /USER/ directory from title menu **File>Save As**

-   - Update libraries
+   - Update libraries and dependancies

-     - Install with link in code windo (preferred)
+     - Automatic using code links (preferred)

        - Scroll to the tope of the code window in Arduino you will see the following
          <picture of required libraries

-       - Click each of the links and to auto install in the library manager
+       - Click each of the links to auto install using the library manager
          *If links fail to install libraries the try the following alternative methods*

-     - Search Arduino manager and install manually (alternate)
+     - Manually Search Arduino Library manager (alternate)

+	- Select title menu library manager

+     	- Search

+     	- Install

+     *If the library does not exist in the Arduino Library manager try the following expert alternatives:*

-     - Download and import using ZIP (alternate)
+     - Download and import using ZIP (alternate expert)

+     	- Select title menu ZIP

+      	- Navigate to the ZIP file typically located in *../USER/Downloads/*

+    - Search the internet (alternate expert)

      - IF all libraries have been successfully installed then

      	- Save a working copy of the project file to your /USER/ directory from title menu **File>Save As**

         - Exit and restart Arduino the project should auto load if not use **File>Open** from the tile menu to reload the project